Computational resources in Boulder Opal

 Based on your Boulder Opal plan, you are allocated machine hours and the maximum number of machines you can spin up to run concurrent calculations.
 For example, with the Performance plan, you can spin up to 4 machines simultaneously, which corresponds to 4 concurrent calculations.
 With the Professional plan, you can spin up to 16 machines simultaneously, which corresponds to 16 concurrent calculations.
 The total number of machine hours consumed is the number of hours aggregated across all machines running in your environment.

 In certain scenarios, your calculation may be in the queued state for an unusually long time (for example, longer than 20 minutes).
-Long queue times can be primarily triggered by three reasons:
+Long queue times can be primarily triggered by:

 • Upscaling worker machines.